The Black Douglas (novel): Synopsis

 Earl William is welcomed to a banquet with the young King James in Edinburgh Castle.
 He is served with the head of a black bull, the symbol of death.
 (This was a real historical event known as the Black Dinner.)
 Earl William is accused of treason, over the protests of the king.
 He, David, and Sholto are imprisoned.
 In the night, Malise, Laurence, and others try to rescue them, but the Earl refuses to leave the Lady Sybilla, and David refuses to leave him.
 The Earl orders Sholto to escape and raise the troops.
 The next morning, Earl William is put on trial.
 Under questioning by De Retz, Lady Sybilla admits that she had persuaded Earl William to come to Edinburgh to his death.
 Regardless, Earl William declares his love for her.
 He and David are beheaded.

 Sholto and the others raise the Clan Douglas, who march against Edinburgh.
 He meets Lady Sybilla, pale with grief.
-She tells him to watch out for Maud and Magaret.
+She tells him to watch out for Maud and Margaret.
 When he returns to Threave, they have disappeared.
 Malise, Sholto, Laurence, and James of Douglas, Earl William's cousin, go to France, convinced that De Retz has kidnapped Maud and Margaret.
 They capture a ruffian, who happens to be in the service of De Retz.
 Without telling the others, Laurence frees him and joins the service of De Retz.

 The others head to De Retz's Castle of Machecoul.
 They stay at the home of an old man, who warns them of his wife, La Meffraye.
 In the night, the old man is killed by a wolf.
 They escape and fight off a pack of werewolves.
 Meanwhile, inside the castle, Laurence discovers an iron altar on which De Retz conducts Satanic sacrifices of children.
 La Meffraye is one of his servants.
 Lady Sybilla finds the others in the forest and gives them a list of children killed by De Retz.
 She also reveals she has second sight.
 They rouse the peasants and convince the Duke of Brittany to lead his army against the castle.
 They rescue Margaret and Maud.
 The soldiers arrest De Retz, who is tried and executed.
 Maud and Sholto agree to get married.